 During the period 1949 - 1995, the task of furnishing every county with a complete set of property identification maps was legislatively mandated and accomplished.
 Since 1999, the Department has been actively involved in converting mapping systems to Geographic Information Systems (GIS) and this task was completed in 2006.
-The PVA Geographic Information System Services Branch continues to provide assistance and support to ensure that PVA offices can upgrade and maintain their mapping systems by assisting with technical support and GIS software training.
+The PVA Geographic Information System Service Branch continues to provide assistance and support to ensure that PVA offices can upgrade and maintain their mapping systems by assisting with technical support and GIS software training.

-It is important that PVAs in counties which do not currently have a GIS, but need working copies of the maps contact Frankfort periodically.
-PVA map updates can be re-scanned, georeferenced, digitized, and a new digital color map printed for office use.
+It is important that PVAs in counties which do not currently have GIS technicians but need working copies of the maps contact Frankfort periodically.
+PVA map updates can be re-scanned, geo-referenced, digitized, and a new digital color map printed for office use.
 This service is provided at no cost to the PVAs.
-PVAs without a working GIS system should make these manual revisions on the new printed digital maps to help the PVA GIS Services Branch as they update the digital parcel file and print the new map copies.
-If an entire county or a significant portion of its maps thereof is to be updated in such a manner, the PVA should provide notice to the PVA GIS Services Branch in order to assure prompt turnaround.
+PVAs without a GIS technician should make these manual revisions on the new printed digital maps to help the PVA GIS Services Branch as they update the digital parcel file and print the new map copies.
+If an entire county or a significant portion of its maps thereof is to be updated in such a manner, the PVA should provide notice to the PVA GIS Services Branch to assure prompt turnaround.

 Counties utilizing GIS should consider the Department as a partner and as a valuable resource.
 A goal of maintaining an up-to-date cadastral layer in GIS should be part of the philosophy of both state and local levels of administration.
-The PVA GIS Services Branch has coordinated 34 county conversion projects with Correctional Industries.
+The PVA GIS Services Branch coordinated 34 county conversion projects with Correctional Industries.
 This Branch has also worked with the Area Development Districts and universities to complete parcel digitizing in additional counties.
-Other counties have been digitized in house at the Office of Property Valuation when the workload allows.
-The option of performing this task in house at the PVA office has also been utilized in counties which have personnel with the appropriate skills.
-The Department should again be consulted by PVAs considering this option for training and advice on procedures and accuracy specifications.
+Other counties have been digitized in-house at the Office of Property Valuation when the workload allows.
+The option of performing this task at the PVA office has also been utilized in counties which have personnel with the appropriate skills.
+PVAs considering this option for training and advice on procedures and accuracy specifications should consult the Department.

-A number of events can result in changes to maps, from simple "splits" of parcels to subdivision development.
-In any case, the changes should be kept current, whether on the PVA's paper copies of maps or in a dynamic GIS.
+Several events can result in changes to maps, from simple "splits" of parcels to subdivision development.
+In any case, the changes should be kept current, whether on the PVA's paper copies of maps or in a GIS.
 Each parcel split should have a corresponding map number change, which is the link to the revised ownership and assessment data.

 A critical part of maintaining maps involves keeping the corresponding parcel data record current.
 This means adjusting not only acreage sales and ownership data in the case of parcel splits or transfers, but property characteristic data when improvement changes are made.
 All new improvements built in every county must have their characteristics collected and maintained by the respective PVA office staff.
-If this policy is pursued by all counties, steps toward building a reliable data base in a cost-efficient manner will have been taken.
-Inevitably, property characteristics must be maintained for all of Kentucky's estimated 2.2 million parcels of real property, if property tax assessment administration is to have credibility.
+Inevitably, property characteristics must be maintained for all of Kentucky's estimated 2.3 million parcels of real property, if property tax assessment administration is to have credibility.
 These characteristics also have great value to numerous other community agencies and businesses.

-In addition to collecting characteristic data on all new improvements, it is recommended that all property which transfers be inspected and the characteristics updated.
+In addition to collecting characteristic data on all new improvements, it is recommended that all property which transfers be inspected, and the characteristics updated.
 This information is essential to sales analysis, as a parcel can be the subject property today and the comparable sale property tomorrow.
 Property characteristic data should include, as a minimum, the following: